 Although we do not have a formal policy with respect to the grant of equity incentive awards to our executive officers, we believe that equity grants provide our executives with a strong link to our long-term performance, create an ownership culture and help to align the interests of our executives and our stockholders.
 In addition, we believe that equity grants promote executive retention because they incentivize our executive officers to remain in our employment during the vesting period.
-Accordingly, our board of directors or our compensation committee periodically review the equity incentive compensation of our named executive officers and may grant equity incentive awards to them from time to time.
-During fiscal year 2021, we granted both options to purchase shares of our common stock and restricted stock units to Dr. de los Pinos, Ms. Feder and Dr. Rich, as described in more detail in the "Outstanding Equity Awards at 2021 Fiscal Year End" table.
+Accordingly, our Board of Directors or our Compensation Committee periodically reviews the equity incentive compensation of our named executive officers and may grant equity incentive awards to them from time to time.
+During fiscal year 2023, we granted both options and restricted stock units to our named executive officers.